As of 03/21/2023

 Compare the prior example with this one, shown on the right.

-Price crosses the pattern from side to side in minor high and minor low touches.
+Price crosses the pattern from top to bottom in minor high and minor low touches.
 This example has five touches on the top and three on the bottom.

 Price fills the white space with movement.